 Feeling empty and detached?
-You could be suffering from emotional numbness
+You could be suffering from emotional numbness.
+Feeling numb may result from emotional detachment or a syndrome known as depersonalisation.

-Emotional Detachment is the experience of feeling disconnected, surreal, and unable to feel emotions.
-With Emotional Detachment, you feel empty and numb, as if you are an outside observer of your own life.
-You see it without living in it.
-You may also report feeling a loss of control over your thoughts or actions.
+It is, in essence, the experience of feeling disconnected, surreal, and unable to identify emotions.
+When you are feeling numb, you are also feeling empty and detached, as if you are an outside observer of your own life.
+You see your life without living in it.
+You may also feel that you are losing control over your thoughts or actions.

 - Do you feel emotionally empty?